 Organization of the current study is shown in Figure 2, along with the key components in the model design to develop a probabilistic risk model for emergency logistical resource requirements, which are introduced in the next section.

 Figure 2.
-Organization of the current study within an emergency management context components, which are introduced below with reference to their corresponding section in the thesis document.
+Organization of the current study within an emergency management context

 1.2.1.
 Development of a Probabilistic Risk Model for Emergency Resource Requirements